yoeynsf/EPSM_Tool/README.md

  **`Rate`** - Half-seconds in between  `Key On` commands and `Key Off` commands.

  **`Loop`** - Used to keep the patch playing while you edit parameters.
-Works in conjunction with `Rate`and `Note`
+Works in conjunction with `Rate`and `Note.` toggles with `A + L/R`

  **`Note`** - Pitch to play patch at.
-Currently only scales in the key of C Major, no accidentals.
+Currently only scales in the key of C Major, no accidentals (C1-B4).
 A dedicated MIDI cartridge with the tool is planned, allowing for 6-channel playback of patches in real time.

+## Special Thanks

+ - Perkka, for supplying the EPSM
+ - zeta0134, for putting up with my code and helping out with the pointer system
+ - Lidnariq, for their help with the doc and somehow answering every question of mine
+ - Lockster and Bluemarf.m, for being sounding boards for my ideas